 - File your complaint against DirecTV with the court

 Checking if your DirecTV complaint is suitable for small claims court

-Before you can take your case against DirecTV to small claims court, you will have to check whether the issue is suitable for this type of court.
+Before you can take your case against DirecTV to a small claims court, you will have to check whether the issue is suitable for this type of court.
 Generally, citizens turn to small claims courts for cases involving amounts of money that are small from a legal perspective.
 That is, small enough that attorney fees would negate any winnings from the case.